 Subscribe to receive new posts:

-Welcome to a discussion about Judaism and science, about fact and fiction, fantasy and faith.
-Now in its fourth year, this site has already explored a wide range of issues, from archeology to zygotes and from adam (mankind) to t’filah (prayer).
+Welcome to a discussion about Judaism and science, about fact, fiction and faith.
+Now in its sixth year, this site has already explored a wide range of issues, from archeology to zygotes and from adam (mankind) to t’filah (prayer).
 And we have done so unsponsored and unencumbered by any particular denomination.

 Along the way, we have encountered some interesting ideas, met some fascinating people and even gained some new perspectives.
 And our journey has really just begun.
 All who are interested in a thoughtful, respectful and constructive dialogue are invited to participate.